lmc-eu/spirit-design-system/docs/decisions/003-typescript-only.md

 We strongly advise the use of TypeScript even for simple projects and those worked on by single developers.

-This project uses and leverages Typescript by every possible way to have the best developer experience.
+This project uses and leverages Typescript in every possible way to have the best developer experience.

 ## Consequences

 This makes the initial experience not great for folks using JavaScript.

 This also may anger some folks who really don't like TypeScript.
-For those folks, we provide also transpiled packages which can be used in JavaScript environment.
+For those folks, we provide also transpiled packages that can be used in a JavaScript environment.